joshuaHallee/foxhole-item-api/README.md

     ammoUsed: String | Type of ammo required for weapon,
     amountProduced: Number | amount made per crate,
     isTeched: Boolean | if it requires tech unlock or not,
+    isMfpCraftable: Boolean | if it can be produced in mass production factory,
+    numberProducedBonus: String | if making this in a mpf gives bonus,
+    highVelocityBonus: String | high velocity
     damageType: String | Type of damaged delt,
     damageDesc: String | additional info on damageType,
     vehiclePen: String | description on how ammo Type can penetrate vehicles,